BravoHoseok/The-K9/README.md

 <strong>Fig.2) Touch signal(ADC) behavior according to algorithms</strong>
 <p>

 **Fig.2)** shows how a touch signal(ADC) change after applying filter and PreEmphasis algorithm.
-In order to reduce the amount of fluctuation of the touch signal(ADC), I implemented the combination of IIR and Kalman filter with C language.
+If the amount of fluctuation of a noise exceeds the range (Threshold On ~ Threhosld Off), the touch system is going to bring about several malfunctions.
+In order to reduce the amount of fluctuation of the noise, I implemented the combination of IIR and Kalman filter with C language.

 >void IIR_FILTER(Xtype* prox)<br>
 {<br>